LibreWater/datalogging/README.md

 # Acraea data logging and visualisation

-This setup is used to run Grafana and a TimescaleDB instance in docker containers
+This setup can be used to run Grafana and a TimescaleDB instance in docker containers and a backend in django for the rest API.

+## Install OS

+Any Linux like system should work.

 ## Install the components (if not already present on the system)
 The following has been tested on Ubuntu 22.04